nikpalyi/match-time-converter-app/README.md

 normalTimeMinutes:normalTimeSeconds +additionalMinutes:additionalSeconds - period

-Any input which does not meet the required input format should result in an output of INVALID
+Any input which does not meet the required input format should result in an output of "INVALID"

 ## Examples